-The climate crisis is about actual lives, not just about numbers and statistics.
+The climate crisis is about lives.

 “Politicians die of old age.
 Rosa died of climate change.”